blockfrost/blockfrost.dev/docs/overview/getting-started.md

 ![Blockfrost.io landing page](/img/frontend_landing.png)

-When [creating a Blockfrost.io account](https://blockfrost.io/auth/signin) you can use your email or single sing-on through Google, GitHub and GitLab.
-With an account, you can start building your apps.
+When [creating a Blockfrost.io account](https://blockfrost.io/auth/signin) you can use your email or Single Sing-On through Google, GitHub and GitLab.
+With an account, you can start building your apps!

 :::info
 We use password-less login.
 No need to worry about losing or storing any passwords!